Moderate Mecca Rock Climbing

 Hike south on a path uphill.
 Then descend a short ways until it is possible to contour around to your right (west).
 This is the Moderate Mecca.
 The routes all start from this ledge system, which has cliffs below and above.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Moderate Mecca:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Moderate Mecca: